tsonntig/fanicontrol/README.md

 ***Quickstart for Arch Users***

-1. Install the Package Fanicontrol from AUR
+1. Install the package fanicontrol from AUR

-2. Run the Autoconfigtool to get an Configfile
+2. Run the autoconfigtool to get an configfile
    ```sh
    fanicontrol_autoconfig
    ```